-With Valentine’s Day capturing the hearts of romantics around the world this month, Lois Manton spoke to Research Professor Helen E. Fisher, a member of the Centre for Human Evolution Studies in the Department of Antropology at Rutger University in New Jersey, USA, about the science of falling in love.
-Helen has published extensive research and five books on the evolution and future of human sexuality, monogamy, marriage, gender differences in the brain, and more recently, human personality types and why we fall in love.
+With romantics around the world gearing up for another Valentine’s Day, it felt like a good time to look back on a SelectScience interview which offered a fascinating insight into the science behind falling in love.
+Editor Lois Manton spoke to Research Professor Helen E. Fisher, a member of the Centre for Human Evolution Studies in the Department of Antropology at Rutger University in New Jersey, USA, about the phenomenon back in 2014.
+At the time, Helen had already published extensive research and numerous books on the evolution and future of human sexuality, monogamy, marriage, gender differences in the brain, and more recently, human personality types and why we fall in love.

 The same, but different

 “I am an identical twin,” says Dr Fisher, “and long before I knew there was a nature/nurture issue, I was very busy gauging how much of my own behavior was biological.
 I was interested to know why we are all alike, in our sexuality and our family formation, as this is the way we pass on our DNA onto tomorrow – with sex and love.
 Female animals have a period of heat where they copulate, whereas female humans can copulate all month long.
 This led me to the question – could we have evolved three distinct different brain systems from mating and reproduction?”

 “So, with that idea I began to study brain’s circuitry of romantic love.”

 Romantic love – an obsession